-An example of the first idea can be found in yet another Icelandic manuscript when Helgi hinn Magri (Helgi the Lean), one of the Viking founders of Iceland (as reported in the Book of Settlements) summed up this mindset,
+An example of this can be found in yet another Icelandic manuscript when Helgi hinn Magri (Helgi the Lean), one of the Viking founders of Iceland (as reported in the Book of Settlements) summed up this mindset,

 “On land I pray to Christ, but on the stormy sea I pray to Thor.”

-This manuscript is from the 12th century ...far closer to the actual Viking era and yet no one reads the above statement and assumes, "Thor must therefore be of Christian origin."
+This manuscript is from the 12th century ...far closer to the actual Viking era and yet no one reads the above statement and assumes that, "Thor must be related to Christianity."

-As for our voodoo anlogy in the second idea: elements of Catholicism are often included in their rituals.
-Yet, historians would agree that Voodoo's 'magic related' elements (such as casting spells) are far more connected to historic African religious practices, such as animism and spiritism ...than they are to the teachings of Judiasm or Christianity.
-Again, this supports the idea of magic practioners purposely diverging two completely different forces together in belief of creating more power behind what they are doing.
+Consider the voodoo comparison: elements of Catholicism are often included in their rituals.
+Yet, historians would agree that Voodoo's 'magic related' elements is far more connected to historic African religious practices, such as animism and spiritism ...than they are to the teachings of Judiasm or Christianity.
+Again, this supports the idea of magic practioners purposely diverging two completely opposing forces together in belief of creating more power behind what they are doing.